 banana slices for garnish, optional

 - Preheat oven to 350° – coat 9″x9″ (or similar size) baking pan with coconut oil and then line, one direction, with parchment paper.

 - In a medium sized bowl, cream shortening and maple sugar with a hand mixer until well blended and fluffy.

 - Add eggs, one at a time, beating well after each.

 - Add mashed banana and vanilla, then beat until well combined.

 - Sift together dry ingredients and add to banana mixture, and starting slowly, blend until dry ingredients are fully incorporated.

-- Pour into prepared pan and sprinkle with additional maple sugar if using.
-Bake for 30-40 minutes or until top is golden brown and toothpick inserted into the center comes out clean.
+- Pour into the prepared pan and sprinkle with additional maple sugar if using.
+Bake for 30-40 minutes or until the top is golden brown and the toothpick inserted into the center comes out clean.